-The bursary scheme exists to enable men and women to study at All Nations who are: A. Planning to enter into strategic cross-cultural ministry after leaving College, and B. Unable to raise the full fees
+The bursary scheme exists to enable disciples of Jesus Christ to study at All Nations who:

+A. Are involved in or planning to enter into strategic cross-cultural ministry after leaving College;B. Are unable to raise the full fees, although there is an expectation that students have made every effort to raise funds by other means;

-There is no guarantee that a bursary application will be successful owing to limited funds available.
+C. Have successfully completed the application process and received an offer of a place to study.
+There is no guarantee that a bursary application will be successful.